-This document outlines the Public Involvement Plan (PIP) approach used for Stakeholder Involvement and interregional Coordination for the Poso Creek Integrated Regional Management Plan (IRWM Plan).
+This document outlines the Public Involvement Plan (PIP) approach used for Stakeholder Involvement and interregional Coordination for the Poso Creek Integrated Regional Management Plan 2019 Update (IRWM Plan Update).
 The IRWM Plan for the Poso Creek Region was first adopted in 2007.
 It was prepared by local interests who received grant funding through a California Department of Water Resources (DWR) Proposition 50 Planning Grant.
 The initial IRWM Plan was completed pursuant to a grant contract and Memorandum of Understanding (MOU) allowing time to establish mutual understandings among the Poso Creek Region IRWM participants and established the Regional Water Management Group (RWMG).
-Following the initial IRWM Plan development, the RWMG initiated implementation which included development of a Governance MOU designating roles for implementing the IRWM Plan over time and established the decision making process.
+Following the initial IRWM Plan development, the RWMG initiated implementation which included development of a Governance MOU designating roles for implementing the IRWM Plan over time and established the decision-making process.
 The Governance MOU contains the signatures of eligible agencies and organizations who serve as the Poso IRWM Plan "Regional Water Management Group" members.
 The RWMG is responsible for periodically updating the IRWM Plan.
+Since the original adoption, the 2007 Plan was updated in 2014 in compliance with the IRWMP Proposition 84 Program Guidelines and in 2019 per 2016 Proposition 1 IRWMP Program Guidelines.
+A second MOU has also been developed to formalize a change in governance in the form of the addition of the Southern San Joaquin Municipal Utility District (SSJMUD) to the RWMG.